-If you enrol for the PhD or MPhil in Waikato Management School you will work with highly respected and experienced doctoral-qualified supervisory staff.
+If you enrol for the PhD or MPhil in Waikato Management School, you will work with highly respected and experienced doctoral-qualified supervisory staff.
 All of our staff are encouraged to publish extensively and consistently in high-level international and peer-reviewed journals, present at international conferences, and many are involved in research for industry, government, and major grant awarding bodies.
-Details of specific research themes and topics which are suitable for postrgraduate research degrees are available on department webpages.
+Details of specific research themes and topics which are suitable for postgraduate research degrees are available on department web pages.

 We provide a range of support to our postgraduate students.
-Academic support is provided by your supervisors, and all are backed by an extensive network within the wider University and School including the Pro-Vice Chancellor Postgraduate, the Centre for Tertiary Teaching & Learning, the School's Doctoral Studies Convenor, Department Chairpersons, and Department Graduate Convenors or PhD Convenors.
+Academic support is provided by your supervisors, and all are backed by an extensive network within the wider University and School including the Pro-Vice Chancellor Postgraduate, the Centre for Tertiary Teaching & Learning, the School's Director of the Doctoral Programme, Department Chairpersons, and Department PhD Convenors or Graduate Convenors.

-The School has a PhD Network which organises regular workshops on a wide range of topics which are relevant for PhD students on research design, research methods, writing and publications, as well as preparation for careers.
-In addition, the WMS PhD Network has a Facebook page for sharing information on activities, events, and scholarship opportunities.
+The School has a PhD Network which organises regular workshops on a wide range of topics which are relevant for PhD students; on research design, research methods, writing and publications, as well as preparation for careers.